Frequently Asked Questions (FAQs) - Updated 4/2/14

 - How much does the interview count toward the admissions decision?
 Answer: There is no set measure to answer.
 The interview is a crucial part of the admissions process.

 - Can I work while I'm enrolled in the program?
-Answer: Discouraged and almost impossible
+Answer: The program does not allow students to work while enrolled in the program.

 - Does the program require a security deposit if I get accepted?
 Answer: Not currently